OpenMined/syft.js/README.md

 jupyter notebook --notebook-dir=$(pwd)
 ```

-In the console, you should see localhost URL you should open, or the browser will open automatically.
+In the console, you should see URL you should open, or the browser will open automatically.
 Inside the browser, navigate to `examples/experimental/FL Training Plan` folder in PySyft root.

 There should be two notebooks of interest:

-- _Create Plan_: here the MNIST model and training plan are defined and saved into files.
+- _Create Plan_: In this notebook the MNIST model and training plan are defined and saved into files.
   Run all cells to get files created.

-- _Host Plan_: Model and plan files created in previous notebook are hosted in PyGrid.
+- _Host Plan_: Model and plan files created in the previous notebook are hosted in PyGrid.
   Run all cells to seed that data into PyGrid instance.

 ##### PyGrid Clean-up

 In case you need to reset PyGrid database to blank state, stop the process with `Ctrl+C` and remove `databasegateway.db` file in PyGrid root folder.
-Or, if you used docker-compose, re-start it using `docker-compose up --force-recreate` command.
+Or, if you used docker-compose, stop and re-start it using `docker-compose up --force-recreate` command.

-#### Start the Demo
+#### Starting the Demo

 Finally, we got to the browser part of the demo: